For any teacher, ESL lesson planning can be time-consuming, and sometimes, tricky.

-Preparing ESL lessons for kids & teens & adults
+ESL lesson planning for kids & teens & adults

 Motivating young learners and teens can be challenging when provided with only a course book.
 However, there are many ways to introduce fun activities, as well as providing opportunities to practice skills within the classroom.